Valera1978/android_device_samsung_picassolte/README.md

 * Description

-  This repository is for LineageOS on Samsung Tab Pro 8.4 (mondrianwifi)
+  This repository is for LineageOS on Samsung Tab Pro 8.4 (mondrianlte)

 * How To Build LineageOS for Samsung Tab Pro 8.4